mickem/nscp-docs/docs/settings.md

 in the above example the values of /test keyx will be:

 -   key1=This values comes from nsclient.ini
 -   key2=This values comes from client.ini
 -   key3=This values comes from baseline.ini

 This can be very useful to distribute a baseline configuration for a company or monitoring product.
 Then all "machine specific customization" would go into the nsclient.ini config where as client.ini would be reserved for the clients global config.
 And finally baseline.ini would be monitoring tool specific configuration.

 # Settings stores

 Settings are historically stored in an ini file but you can store settings in many other locations as well.
-While the most obvious one to use is the registry there are other olptions as well.
+While the most obvious one to use is the registry there are other options as well.

 -   ini files
 -   old ini files
 -   registry
 -   dummy
 -   http (ini files over http)

 ### Ini settings

 Ini file are the simplest form of configuration and also the default though on windows registry is probably a better option.
-The files are textfiles following the ini file format where yu have sections in brackets [] and key key = values.
+The files are text-files following the ini file format where you have sections in brackets [] and key key = values.

 sample.ini: